timdubbins/scroll-reverse/README.md

 # Scroll Reverse

 Reverses the scroll direction on macOS.
 Useful if like to change this setting when switching between using the trackpad and a mouse.
 You can set the scroll direction via the command line with the following (choosing either true or false)

 `defaults write NSGlobalDomain com.apple.swipescrolldirection -bool true/false`

-However this requires a logout/login to take effect.
+However this requires a logout / login to take effect.

 Running this script toggles the scroll direction via System Preferences and so the effects are immediate.